-During this agreement the University may make changes to its general regulations, codes of practice and policies (including introducing new regulations, codes and policies) from time to time.
-These changes may be made to improve the clarity or effectiveness of the regulations, codes and policies, to assist the effective operation of the University, or may be required in order to comply with legislation, or in response to recommendations from regulatory bodies.
-When changes are made the latest versions will be made available via the website.
-You agree to abide by any such changes to these regulations, codes and policies if such changes are made during this agreement.
+Save for Awards Regulations, during this agreement the University may make changes to its General Regulations, codes of practice and policies (including introducing new Regulations, codes and policies) from time to time.
+These changes may be made to improve the clarity or effectiveness of the Regulations, codes and policies, to assist the effective operation of the University, or may be required in order to comply with legislation, or in response to recommendations from regulatory bodies.
+When changes are made the latest versions will be made available via the University website.
+You agree to abide by any such changes to the regulations, codes and policies if such changes are made during this agreement.